Mercateo/component-check/README.md

 );
 ```

 Uups!
 A bunch of things we've never seen.
 As said a store holds our application state.
-It is created with `createStore` (suprise!) and by passing our reducers, we'll soon look into.
+It is created with `createStore` (surprise!) and by passing our reducers, we'll soon look into.
 Don't forget: a reducer changes the state by creating a new one.
 The store is passed to a component called `<Provider>` offered by `react-redux`.
 With `<Provider>` we can access our store inside a child component no matter how deeply nested it is.
 One child component is `<ExampleApp />` which is a _smart container_.
 A smart container is a React component which knows about Redux and our store - they control a part of our view logic and are more coupled to our app.
 The other type of React component we'll use are _dumb component_ which don't know about Redux and our state and just render the data we give them.
 They aren't coupled to our app.
 You'll soon see a _dumb component_.
 Separating your app into _smart containers_ and _dumb containers_ is a very common concept in Redux application (and React in general).
 But note that this is a soft convention and these two types of React components are not strictly needed to create a Redux application.
 They just help you to organize your app.
 They can also overlap - you can have a React component which is _mostly_ smart, but also contains a little bit of _dumb_ rendering logic.

 Before we look into `<ExampleApp />` we'll look into our `reducers`, because as I said earlier the state determines what will be rendered.